June 3rd, 8:01 pm

 This article contains:

-If you’ve already tried the zoom background and many virtual games, a thematic meeting might be something you’d want to try next.
+If you’ve already tried the zoom background and many zoom meeting games, a thematic meeting might be something you’d want to try next.
 It’s simple and easy to do.
 You and your team must decide on a theme and dress accordingly.
 You can also set up zoom backgrounds to suit the occasion.

 Here are some suggestions: